mariadb-corporation/MaxScale/Routers/ReadWriteSplit.md

 master_accept_reads=true
 ```

-### Routing hints
+## Routing hints

 The readwritesplit router supports routing hints.
-For a detailed guide on hint syntax and functionality, please see [this](../Reference/Hint-Syntax.md) document.
+For a detailed guide on hint syntax and functionality, please read [this](../Reference/Hint-Syntax.md) document.

 ## Limitations